svulaj/ser321-spring2022-C-svulaj/Assignment5/Leader/README.md

 There isnt too much error handling in my system.
 At least for inputs on the client side(due to running out of time) so in order to request credits or pay-backs in the client you much correctly spell them as such,      credit     pay-back.
 For them to work.

+Also, you must run Leader, then node1, then node2, then the client

+Also, my system is not persistent i was working on it as you can see by my use of lists and a class of creditors to retain the information recived and given.

 ## A